storj/storj/docs/blueprints/zombie-segments-cleaner.md

 The second command for deleting bad segments should use the result of first command.
 The command should allow specifying flags like DB connection string, file with results from the first command, and dry run mode.
 Each reported segment should be verified if it's not changed since detection report was done.
 If segment was not changed it should be deleted from pointerDB.
 Verification and deletion should be done as atomic operation to avoid race conditions.
 Command should print the report at the end: number of deleted segments, number of segments skipped because of being newer than reported, skipped segments paths.
 Execution with dry run flag should only print results but without deleting segments from the database.
 This command should be executed against production database.

+## Non Goals

+* deal with segments inaccessible because of bucket deletion
+* deal with segments inaccessible because of project deletion

 ## Implementation

 Code should be placed in package `cmd/segment-reaper`.
 The first command for detecting bad segments should be named `detect`.
 The second command for deleting bad segments should be named `delete`.